saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

 ### 4.3. `Index.tsx` (Landing Page)
 *   **The default entry point for all users.**
 *   Features the **SentiVibe wordmark** prominently (`text-5xl font-extrabold tracking-tight`).
-*   Displays the new tagline: "Unlock the true sentiment behind YouTube comments.
-Analyze, understand, and gain insights into audience reactions with AI-powered sentiment analysis."
+*   Displays the new tagline: "Unlock Video Insights with SentiVibe".
 *   **Includes clear calls-to-action** with buttons to "Analyze a Video", "Compare Videos", "Explore the Library", and "View Comparisons", directly guiding users to the core functionalities.

 ### 4.4. `Login.tsx` (Authentication Page)